 The billionaire knows what he's talking about.
 Come on, what do you want to tell him?
 Virgin Group, his investment firm, has interests in more than 60 companies, from trains and planes to spaceships and technology.
 Its activities are useful 53 millions of customers, they employ 69.000 people in 53 countries and they almost realize $ 22 billion in annual revenue.
 For me he is right to sell.

-Also because he is not someone who necessarily wants to convince.
-He does so and is fine.
-You do what you like with your working life.
-One thing is certain: the good Richard, rich as a Croesus but not the richest of all (this also says something) has precise ideas.
-He became a staunch supporter of flexible working long before "smart working"became a word on everyone's lips.
-His philosophy changed drastically in 2005, with the birth of his first child.
-He experienced the needs and the change on himself, with an empathy that I recognized until now in people like Adriano Olivetti.
+Also because he is not someone who wants to convince by force.
+He does this and feels good about it.
+You do what you want with your working life.
+One thing is certain: the good Richard, rich as Croesus but not the richest of all (this also says something) has precise ideas.
+He became a firm believer in flexible working long before “smart working” became a word on everyone's lips.
+Her philosophy changed dramatically in 2005, with the birth of her first child.
+He experienced the needs and the change himself, with an empathy that until now I recognized in people like Adriano Olivetti.

 The flexibility of staying at home (even just occasionally) could make the difference between a parent advancing their career and one who has to quit.
 Less flexible companies put pressure on families and limit opportunities for working parents.
 This is not good for anyone.